-Advertising was conducted for the purpose of promoting open enrollment and student recruiting to the school and to provide outreach to the community.
+Advertising was conducted for the purpose of promoting open enrollment and student recruiting to the school.
 Advertising costs are expensed when incurred.
-Direct advertising expenses were \$50,767 and \$31,622 for the years ended June 30, 2016 and 2015, respectively.
+Direct advertising expenses were \$30,485 and \$29,686 for the years ended June 30, 2017 and 2016, respectively.